 ABOUT

-Melody Nixon (she/they) is a pākehā (non-Māori/settler) writer, editor, and artist living between the Bay Area, California, and Aotearoa New Zealand.
-She holds an interdisciplinary PhD, with emphases in Literature and Critical Race and Ethnicity Studies, from the History of Consciousness department at the University of California, Santa Cruz.
-Her research addressed race and contemporary poetry and visual art in Te Moana-nui-a-kiwa, with a particular focus on whiteness studies and settler colonial being.
-They currently advise creative writing Masters students at Columbia University, and lecture in the Master of Creative Performance Practice at Toi Whakaari O Aotearoa.
+Melody Nixon is a pākehā writer, editor, and artist living in the Bay Area, California.
+She holds an interdisciplinary PhD from the History of Consciousness department at the University of California, Santa Cruz.
+Her research addresses contemporary poetry and visual art in Te Moana-nui-a-kiwa, the Pacific.
+She currently advises creative writing Masters students at Columbia University and in the Master of Creative Performance Practice program at Toi Whakaari O Aotearoa.

 Melody's essays, criticism, fiction and interviews have appeared or are forthcoming in The London Review of Books, Contemporary HUM, Landfall, ReadingRoom, Literary Hub, BOMB Magazine, Guernica, Conjunctions, Electric Literature, Public Books, Entropy Magazine, Cura Magazine, Midnight Breakfast, No Dear Magazine, Gutter Magazine, Bloom, Positionen, Hoax Publication, The Pariah Anthology from SFASU Press, and Columbia Journal, among others.
 Their artistic projects have been performed in or documented by USF Bergen, Norway (2015); Akademie Schloss Solitude, Germany (2016); Tinos Quarry Platform, Greece (2016, 2017); Arte Digeribile, Italy (2016); Emergency Index by Ugly Duckling Press, Brooklyn (2017), Melodie Michel, UC Santa Cruz (2018).
 They have been interviewed by The Hairpin, and The Humanities Institute at UC Santa Cruz, and appeared on The Anti-Americana podcast.